-After March 2019 on the 29th, the UK will be leaving the European Union.
+After March 2019 on the 29th, the deadline has been extended again until Halloween, the UK will be leaving the European Union.
 This crazy decision by the ill-informed British public will cause many unknown its negative effects.
 Some people will benefit financially as they are probably betting on Brexit.
-What I mean by that is that they will be betting against the British pound a bit like George Soros did on the financial crash.
+What I mean by that is that they will be betting against the British pound a bit as George Soros did on the financial crash.
 I have no problem with George Soros he is done a lot for charity and other good causes.
 He was just informed where you could invest as money very wisely if not a little unethical.
 If you make a gamble and you benefit from the results of your gamble.
 Why the hell not?

 As a French-based business, I don’t think my industry will be too affected by Brexit.

 I’m sure that when people voted for Brexit.
 They did not understand or have an inkling of a clue what the effects of this departure for the European Union would be.
 As Donald Tusk said in 2019,”I’ve been wondering what that special place in hell looks like, for those who promoted #Brexit, without even a sketch of a plan how to carry it out safely.”